jackyin68/predict_corpus/README.md

 For help or issues using predict_corpus, please submit a GitHub issue.

-For personal communication related to BERT, please contact Jack yin (`yinzhiwu@126.com`).
+For personal communication related to PREDICT_CORPUS, please contact Jack yin (`yinzhiwu@126.com`).